BNLNLP/PPI-Relation-Extraction/README.md

 Refer to the bash script [run.sh](script/run.sh), and you can find the hyperparameter settings of the datasets in [hyper-parameters-configuration.txt](config/hyper-parameters-configuration.txt)

 ## Results
 Here are the results of the experiments.
-The model was trained on the machine, Tesla V100-SXM2-32GB × 2.
+The model was trained on a single NVIDIA V100 with two GPUs.
 Note different number of GPUs and batch size can produce slightly different results.

 ### Biomedical Relation Extraction benchmark data ###